pnp/sp-dev-solutions/README.md

 - typescript
 extensions:
   contentType: samples
-  createdDate: 6/13/2017 12:47:19 PM
+  createdDate: 12/13/2022 12:47:19 PM
 ---

-# SharePoint Patterns and Practices Community Solutions
+# Microsoft 365 Platform Community Solutions

-Welcome to the SharePoint PnP Community Solutions repository.
-This repository contains samples and templates you can use as foundations and patterns of solutions for your SharePoint sites.
+Welcome to the Microsoft 365 Platform Community Solutions for SharePoint repository.
+This repository contains samples and templates you can use as foundations and patterns of solutions related on the SharePoint technologies.

 #### STATUS